Why customer self-service is crucial for gaming player support

 An often tech-savvy community, gamers have long turned to online peer-to-peer assistance and other DIY options for support.
-“It’s far easier to just type your problem into Google and find out what other people are saying about the same problem, instead of trying to contact a support person,” explains Wyatt Fossett of game-design consulting firm Adrian Crook + Associates.
+“It’s far easier to just type your problem into Google and find out what other people are saying about the same problem, instead of trying to contact a support person,” explains Wyatt Fossett, content consultant for companies in the games industry.

 Self-service is also a faster support option than calling or emailing, minimizing lengthy disruptions to the gaming experience.
 That’s why it’s critical that gaming companies prioritize self-service as a first line of support in addition to the traditional support channels.
 Here are four ways to provide exceptional self-service support to gamers.